vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-ClusterDrsRule.md

 ## Synopsis

-Gets cluster DRS rules from a vCenter Server instance.
+Gets cluster DRS rules from a vCenter instance.

 ## Syntax